Statistical population

-In statistics, a population is a set of similar items or events which is of interest for some question or experiment.
+In statistics, a population is a set of similar items which is of interest for some question or experiment.
 A statistical population can be a group of existing objects (e.g. the set of all stars within the Milky Way galaxy) or a hypothetical and potentially infinite group of objects conceived as a generalization from experience (e.g. the set of all possible hands in a game of poker).